 The performance is included in the museum ticket (15/13e)

 Howl is a calling upon connection beyond speech, towards another kind of speaking.
-In this duet, textile lacing, drawing, inanimate things, and two performers search towards a multitextural and sensual environment in which to speak in and with.
-They are searching for a fertility of language where textures, weight, liquid, and sound create a damp soil in which communication resonates.
+In this work, textile lacing, drawing, inanimate and animate search towards a multitextural and sensual environment in which to speak in and with.
+They are searching for a fertility of language where textures, weight, liquid, and sound create a damp soil in which communicative tension resonates.

 Lighting and spatial design: Heikki Paasonen

 Sound design: Natalia Dominguez Rangel